 Another good option would be staying near the otogar.
 The city of Antalya is a great base for day trips around Antalya Province.
-But by the end of my several-day stay, I’d grown tired of taking the tram over to the bus terminal and back almost daily.
+And by the end of my several-day stay, I’d grown tired of taking the tram over to the bus terminal and back almost daily.
 Were I to do it over again on the same budget, I’d choose somewhere within walking distance of the otogar.

 All of the locations in or around the Kaleiçi district can easily be accessed on foot.

 As mentioned above, there is a special vintage tram line connecting the Old Town area with the Antalya Museum / Konyaaltı Beach (not to be confused with the main AntRay tram line).
 But if you have the energy, it’s a good idea to walk one way to enjoy the scenery.

 Getting to Düden Waterfall from the city center requires a local bus.
 You can easily find out which bus you need by using Google Maps.
 Of course, you can also enjoy a more scenic (but considerably more expensive) boat ride to see the waterfall from below.